-Setting some time aside to think about what your employees really want this Christmas and putting a plan in action, will play a significant role in how your business gets through this period, and how employees will feel returning to work in 2021.
+Start by taking some time to think about what your employees really want this Christmas and putting a plan in action.
+This will play a significant role in how your business gets through this period, and how employees will feel returning to work next year.

 YOUR PEOPLE WANT TO FEEL VALUED